InfoBridge: Mutual Information estimation via Bridge Matching: Background

 Consider a joint distribution $\pi(x_0, x_1)\in \mathcal{P}(\mathbb{R}^{D\times 2})$ and define the process $Q_\pi \in \mathcal{P}(\Omega)$ as a mixture of Brownian bridges $W_{|x_0,x_1}^{\epsilon}$ with weights $\pi(x_0,x_1)$:

 This implies that to get trajectories of $Q_\pi$ one has to first sample the start and end points, $x_0$ and $x_1$, at times $t=0$ and $t=1$ from $\pi(x_0, x_1)$ and then simulate the Brownian Bridge $W^\epsilon_{|x_0, x_1}$.
+Notice that process $Q_\pi$ depends on $\epsilon$, but next in the paper we do not write $\epsilon$ and just stick to $Q_\pi$ notation.
 Due to the non-causal nature of trajectory formation, such a process is, in general, non markovian.
 The set of all mixtures of Brownian Bridges can be described as:

 and is called the set of \textit{reciprocal processes} (for $W^{\epsilon}$).